 12. Must offer services in a manner that complies with all federal and state laws and regulations concerning discrimination, and operate by policy and practice without discrimination based on age, race, religion, gender or gender identity, sexual orientation, economic status, disability, cultural heritage or national origin, subject to appropriate limitations based on the organization's designated scope of services.

 13. As a condition of accepting funding, grantees will be expected to provide 6-month and annual outcome reports as well as participate in meetings with United Way of Northeast Georgia staff, Board Members and other funded organizations in their focus area.

 14. United Way of Northeast Georgia grant requests should not exceed 20% of the applying organization’s program services expenses based on its most recent 990.
-This can be found in Part 1, Page 1, Line 13 of the Form 990.
+This can be found in Part IX (9), Page 10, Line 25B of the Form 990.
 In the case of collaborations, the 20% will be based on the combined total of the collaborators’ program services expenses.

 15. The minimum grant amount will be $5,000.

 All questions regarding eligibility should be sent to Mark Madison, Director of Community Impact, at firstname.lastname@example.org